Francescde/provesdeNivell/Task1/README.md

 ## Result:

-To assert the collision of the cubes and the volume intersection I built the library intersection.
-In this library we have the function cartesianCubesIntersect wich handles the intersection of two cubes with the same characteristics of the cubes described in the statement.
+To assert the collision of the cubes and the intersection volume, I built the intersection library.
+The library contains the function cartesianCubesIntersect, which handles the intersection of two cubes.
+The two cubes have the same characteristics as the ones described in the statement.

-The function cartesianCubesIntersect uses the particularity of having the edges parallel to the axes to answer if they colide and the volume of the interssection.
-To that end cartesianCubesIntersect uses the class CartesianCube that describes a cube with this particularity.
+To answer if the two cubes collide, the function cartesianCubesIntersect uses the assumption -as stated in the problem description- that the cube edges are parallel to each other.
+The function also assumes that the two cubes are not rotated in any way -as stated-, meaning that the two cubes' axes are perpendicular to the main Cartesian coordinates axes (x, y, z).
+To that end, cartesianCubesIntersect uses the class CartesianCube that describes a cube with this assumption.

     cartesianCubesIntersect(cube1: CartesianCube, cube2: CartesianCube) {
         let intersection= {